tanushreebanerjee/cos514_final_project/README.md

     ├── error_injection.py: Script for injecting errors into transcripts.
     ├── summarization.py: Script for summarizing transcripts.
     ├── evaluation.py: Script for evaluating the summarization.
-├── models/: Pre-trained language models.
-Each model has its own folder containing necessary files.
 ├── requirements.txt: List of Python dependencies for easy installation.
 ├── LICENSE: License information for your project.
 └── README.md: Project documentation.